ricardo-alberti/binary-to-decimal/README.md

 # binary-to-decimal
-converts binary input to a decimal value
+converts binary input into a decimal value